← Back to 史記

 詿

 When Xingju, King of Jibei, heard of the emperor’s succession, he used the campaign against the Hu as a pretext to rebel, raising troops to strike Xingyang.
 At that point an edict dismissed the Chancellor's troops and dispatched the Marquis of Jipu, Chen Wu, as General-in-Chief, leading 100,000 troops to attack them.
 The Marquis of Qi, he, became general and was stationed at Xingyang.
 On the xinhai day of the seventh month, the emperor went from Taiyuan to Chang'an.
 Then an edict to the officials said: 'The King of Jibei has turned his back on virtue and rebelled against the emperor, deceiving and misleading officials and people, committing great rebellion.
 Jibei officials, and people, and troops who settled themselves before the army arrived, and those who surrendered with army lands and towns, shall all be pardoned and have their offices and nobility restored.
 Those who came and went with King Xingju shall also be pardoned.'
-In the eighth month, and the Jibei army was defeated and their king captured.
-Pardon all the officials and people of Jibei who rebelled with the king.
+In the eighth month, the Jibei army was defeated, and their king was captured.
+The officials and people of Jibei who had joined the king in rebellion were pardoned.

 22